advanced-go/example-domain/README.md

 	return entryv2.Post[T](h, method, uri, body)
 }
 ~~~
-3. Access logging - integrating with core.Access package
+3. Access logging - integrating with core.Access package.
 ~~~
 defer access.LogDeferred(access.InternalTraffic, access.NewRequest(h, http.MethodGet, getLoc), -1, "", access.NewStatusCodeClosure(&status))()
 return getHandler[runtime.LogError](nil, h, u)
 ~~~
-4. Testing -
+4. Testing - all testing, including the Http handler, is automated, in process, and in the package.
+Additional testing in a service host is not needed.
 ~~~
 // HttpHandler - http endpoint
 func HttpHandler(w http.ResponseWriter, r *http.Request) {
  // implementation details
 }
 ~~~
-5. Service hosting -

-Resource versioning is imlemented in the timeseries package.
-Package level access logging is supported via integration with the core.Access package.

-Applications that want to use example-domain functionality can integrate directly, by calling the package's Get or Post, or access the functionality hosted in another service.
+5. Service integration - Applications that want to use example-domain functionality can integrate directly, by calling the package's Get or Post, or access the functionality hosted in another service.
 Hosting example-domain packages only requires registering a ServMux handler and pattern, which are both defined in the package.go file.
-All of the testing, including the Http handler, is automated, in process, and in the package.
-Additional testing in a service host is not required.
-This allows the packages to be deployed in multiple hosts, providing flexibility when creating new functionality.
-New services can utilize existing services, or integrate directly with the packaged functionality.
+Packages can be deployed in multiple hosts, providing flexibility when creating new functionality, as new services can utilize existing services, or integrate directly with the packaged functionality.

 ## action
 [Action][actionpkg] implements actions that an AI agent can take to affect change in response to an observation.